microsoft/qio-samples/README.md

 # Azure Quantum optimization samples

-> Please note that Microsoft QIO solvers will be deprecated and no longer available in Azure Quantum after June 30th 2023.
+> Please note that Microsoft QIO solvers are deprecated and are no longer available in Azure Quantum post-June 30th 2023.
+Toshiba solvers in Azure Quantum are also deprecated as of February 6, 2024.

 These samples demonstrate the use of quantum-inspired optimization (QIO) in the Azure Quantum service.